 Understanding the various stages of the economic cycle is key to answering the question of what are cyclical stocks.
 For example, a cyclical stock may perform well when the economy is booming.
 But if the economy enters a downturn, that same stock might decline as well.

-Cyclical stocks most often represent things that consumers spend money on when they have more discretionary income.
+Cyclical stocks most often represent companies that make or provide things that consumers spend money on when they have more discretionary income.

 For example, that includes things like: